 The problem with having a poorly-nuanced understanding of PCOS lies in the way in which blanket recommendations are made for women with PCOS or HA.
 As a result of this mindset, I have been criticized for recommending that thin women with PCOS eat carbohdyrates.
 This is because those who are criticizing me believe that PCOS is solely a result of insulin resistance.
 I do not believe so.
 I believe that many women with PCOS do not necessarily have a problem with insulin resistance, and even if they do, it can be compounded by factors that lie outside of that typical diagnosis.

-I would, then, tentatively recommend that women who are overweight and insulin resistant follow the typical PCOS protocol and under-take insulin sensitizing steps.
+I would, then, tentatively recommend that women who are overweight and insulin resistant follow the typical PCOS protocol and under-take insulin sensitizing and gut healing steps.
 On the other hand, I would tentatively recommend that potentially under-weight and overly-stressed women with PCOS consider eating more, possibly upping their carbohydrate intake, and exercising less.
 Women with low thyroid would do well to correct that problem however they see fit.
 This is, however, particular to the individual, so please do not take my musings about PCOS etiology and treatment as prescriptions.
 Each woman’s experience of PCOS is unique and requires individual troubleshooting.

 There are many different causes of PCOS, and it is rare for a woman to only experience one of them.
 The key to overcoming PCOS is to figure out what is causing your PCOS, and then experimenting with treatment options.

 I have written an info-packed, multimedia resource for you, precisely to show you my method for overcoming PCOS with my clients.
 I also happened to use this method myself, as I was one of the women who has both PCOS and HA (But not anymore!).
 You can read all about that and get started on your own PCOS today.

 Check it out here.